VysotskiVadim/VysotskiVadim.blog/_drafts/2023-05-05-pragmatic-programmer-book.markdown

 *I noticed that I prefer investing in conservative assets, both in my financial(like real estate) and my knowledge portfolio(like soft skills or in-demand frameworks).
 I believe that once I gain confidence and establish a solid foundation, I will be more inclined to do riskier investments, like shares or emerging frameworks.*

-## TODO

-### Small steps
+### Others

 Good enough software today is better than perfect software tomorrow.
-Don't be scare to throw prototype away

-Perfection is when it's nothing to take away
+Perfection is achieved when there is nothing more to remove.

-Help people understand what they want in a feed back loop: explain consequences, edge cases, show mockups, prototypes.
-Try to be a customer to realize what it feels like

-### What to learn?

-Investing in knowledge like investing in finance

-### Good code

-Every principle is about easier to change

-Decoupling

-Inheritance tax

-TDD won't help if you don't have destination in your head

-Buy auth providers, they

-Property based tests often surprise you
+Making code easier to change (aka ETC) is a common denominator among all principles (such as SOLID, KISS, DRY, etc.), laws (like the Law of Demeter), and best practices (such as decoupling).

-Team structure dictates the way code looks like.
+Team structure dictates the code structure.

-### Soft skills

-Estimation unit represents certancy
-Estimate with a range of scenarios

-Software is like gardening, not building

-Clients don't read detailed specifications, it's for developers to explain what they are doing.

-Requirements are need, not a design, not a user interface.

-Identity real, not imaginative constraints.
-Find a bigger box.
-Example with a trojan horse.
+Estimation units represent certainty.
+Compare estimates: "half a year" and 181 day, which one represents more certainty?

+Software development has more in common with gardening than with building.